Video iPod

 Don’t know about you, but I can’t say I would be a big fan of staring at a 2.5″ (320 x 240px) screen to watch videos.
 The battery life also makes watching movies iffy – it’s only rated for 2 hours.
 But there is an AV cable for hooking it up to a TV.

-2 replies on “Video iPod”
+2 responses to “Video iPod”

 The media just loves the IPOD.
 Sometimes they act as though Steve Jobs invented this stuff all by himself.